 Who Would Benefit

-Anyone wishing to attain a deeper understanding of how to combat personal stress and learn to be adept as overcoming stress situations.
+Anyone wishing to attain a deeper understanding of how to combat personal stress and learn to be adept at overcoming stressful situations.

 *Mental Health Foundation: How to manage and reduce stress January 2013